Last updated August 21st, 2023.

 Juwai.com, China’s biggest international real estate portal, lists Thailand as the most popular market in the world, topping the United States and Australia in recent years.

-I spent nearly a decade living in Thailand full-time and have many good things to say about the country.
-Furthermore, I own property here, am active in Thailand’s property market, and speak from experience.
+To clarify: our founder, Reid, spent nearly a decade living in Thailand full-time and has many good things to say about the country; he owns property here, is active in Thailand’s property market, and speaks from experience.
+Some of our team members are living in, or are native to Thailand as well.

-With all that said, I’m not positive about the Thai real estate market’s future.
+With all that said, we’re not positive about the Thai real estate market’s future.

-I understand people have said this for a long time.
-In fact, you can find forum posts from people shouting doom and gloom.
+We understand people have said this for a long time.
+You can find forum posts from people shouting doom and gloom.

 Thai property values have approximately tripled since then with many investors, including myself, achieving great returns if they bought in central Bangkok.

-But several factors have recently made me reconsider my position.
+But several factors have recently made us reconsider our position.
 There are better places than Thailand to own real estate as a foreigner – at least if your primary goal is making a return on investment.

 Compared to Bangkok’s real estate values, prices in neighboring capital city Kuala Lumpur are about half the price.